Apple, Samsung to face off at another patent damages trial

 Get ready for Apple v.
-Samsung round No. ...
-Oh, forget it, we don't remember, either.
+Samsung round number... oh, forget it, we don't remember, either.

 Apple and Samsung will head back to district court for yet another design patent infringement trial.
 Judge Lucy Koh, in an order signed Sunday, has ordered the two tech giants to meet again in a courtroom to determine how much Samsung owes Apple for infringing three patents.